Enjoy summertime in the garden

 Develop displays of plants around different colour themes.

 This spring we're talking: mother nature's gym, experiment with colour, and get your prescription for gardening.

 Spring is in the air, and there’s no better time to start planning and planting colourful displays to enjoy over the months ahead.

 Whether it’s drifts of golden daffodils or a multi-coloured kaleidoscope of tulips, spring bulbs are the perfect choice to fill borders, patio pots and window boxes.

 What do you want from your garden?
 How to choose a planting style to suit your mood.

 Gardens can be created in many popular styles.
 Be creative and have fun and expressing your own personality.

 Gardening really is good for you!
 How to create year round colour and interest.

-By creating a garden that looks great all-year-round you’ll not only have a beautiful outlook but more opportunities to be tempted outside throughout the year to stay active and grow yourself healthy.
+By creating a garden that looks great all-year-round you’ll be tempted outside throughout the year to stay active and grow yourself healthy.

 This winter we're talking: garden therapy, meet in the local wildlife, the healing power of plants.